-Demand Generation vs Lead Generation
+Understand the Difference Between Demand Generation and Lead Generation

-Demand generation in a B2B setting
+The Role of Demand generation in B2B Marketing

 B2B demand generation can be easily interpreted as the action of creating demand for your brand by using B2B marketing techniques.
 The goal is to increase the likelihood that those qualified businesses will be interested in your offerings and choose your brand for cooperation and doing business.